Topological transitions controlled by the interaction range: RESULTS

 where $\psi_n$ is the wave function amplitude at site $n$ and the wave function is normalized as $ \sum_{n} |\psi_n|^2=1$.
 The IPR provides a measure of localization: for an extended state in 1D the IPR scales as $1/N$, where $N$ is the number of the lattice sites, while for exponentially localized states IPR does not depend on $N$ if the array is long enough.

+We emphasize that although the additional hoppings decay exponentially with distance, the model remains effectively local: each site is strongly coupled only to a finite number of the neighboring sites, as set by the interaction length $\lambda^{-1}$.
+This ensures that the bulk-boundary correspondence is maintained.

 Figure~\ref{fig:ipr}(a) presents the computed IPR map, which closely matches the phase diagram shown in Fig.~\ref{fig:phases}(a), indicating full consistency between the analysis of a periodic system and direct numerical diagonalization for a finite chain.
 To illustrate this further, we select two representative points marked by stars on the phase diagram [Fig.~\ref{fig:ipr} (a)].
 One of the points lies in the topological phase and another one is in the trivial phase.
+In the topological phase, the array with open boundary conditions supports two zero-energy edge modes, one at each boundary, which weakly hybridize in a finite system so that each eigenmode has finite weight at both edges, as seen in Fig.~4(b).
 At first glance, the state in the trivial phase appears to be localized [Fig.~\ref{fig:ipr} (d)].
 However, a careful analysis of the IPR scaling with the array length $N$ [Fig.~\ref{fig:ipr} (e)] reveals an extended nature of the mode: the IPR goes down as the array length $N$ increases.
 This confirms that truly localized edge states persist only in the topological sector.
+We note that, apart from modifying the phase diagram, the exponentially decaying long-range couplings do not qualitatively change the spatial structure of the zero-energy edge states, which remain exponentially localized at the boundaries with a localization length set by the renormalized bulk gap.